PowerCodersOrg/powercoders.org/site/content/_index.md

   header: >-
     Over 68.5 million refugees in the world.
 Millions of vacant IT jobs due to digitalization.
 Two problems, one solution:
-  text: A coding academy for refugees.
+  text: A coding academy for refugees
   video_id: kILDP3NmA6A
 teaser_image:
   image: /img/main-page.jpg